Aakarshan-chauhan/Tensorflow-cert/README.md

 - [ ] Build natural language processing systems using TensorFlow.

-- [ ] Prepare text to use in TensorFlow models.
+:heavy_check_mark: Prepare text to use in TensorFlow models.

 - [ ] Build models that identify the category of a piece of text using binary categorization